mekomsolutions/shared-github-workflow/docs/maven-build-test.md

 - `maven-args`: Additional arguments to pass to Maven.
 Default is `-DskipTests=false`.
 - `java-version`: Java version to use for building.
 Default is `17`.
 - `java-distribution`: Java distribution to use for building.
 Default is `temurin`.
+- `free-disk-space`: If set to `true`, it will check for free disk space before running the build.
+Default is `false`.

 ## Jobs